St Ali: History

+ST. ALi derives its name from Ali ibn Umar al-Shadhili, a 14th-century Sufi cleric who introduced coffee to Yemen.

-ST. ALi's South Melbourne cafe was founded in 2005 by Mark Dundon.
+ST. ALi's South Melbourne café was founded in 2005 by Mark Dundon.
 It was bought by Salvatore Malatesta in 2008.
-A second cafe opened in December 2012.
+A second café, St Ali North, opened in December 2012.

-From January - September 2014 ST. ALi operated a pop-up location on Collins Street, Melbourne alongside other restaurants.
+From January to September 2014, ST. ALi operated a pop-up location on Collins Street, Melbourne alongside other restaurants.

-In February 2014, ST. ALi set up a pop up cafe and coffee masterclasses at Coffee Workers in Seoul, Korea.
-Also that year, ST. ALi ran a pop up cafe at the London Coffee Festival.
-This was followed by a cafe installation in Milan at the design festival Ventura Lambrate as part of an Australian design contingent called ‘The Other Hemisphere'.
+In February 2014, ST. ALi set up a pop-up café and coffee masterclasses at Coffee Workers in Seoul, Korea.
+Also that year, ST. ALi ran a pop-up café at the London Coffee Festival.
+This was followed by a café installation in Milan at the design festival Ventura Lambrate as part of an Australian design contingent called ‘The Other Hemisphere'.

-ST. ALi established a pop up cafe in Jakarta, Indonesia in September 2014.
+ST. ALi established a pop-up café in Jakarta, Indonesia in September 2014.
 A permanent Jakarta location was opened in 2015.

-In November 2016 ST. ALi purchased North Melbourne cafe auction rooms from its founder Andrew Kelly.
+In November 2016, ST. ALi purchased North Melbourne café Auction Rooms from its founder Andrew Kelly.

+In November 2017, ST. ALi partnered with Mercedes-Benz to open 'Mercedes me' at the Rialto Towers, joining six other concept stores in Tokyo, Hong Kong, Moscow, Beijing, Hamburg and Munich.
+ST. ALi and Mercedes-Benz engineers collaborated to develop a custom coffee roaster for the store.
+In March 2019, Mercedes me Melbourne hosted Melbourne Design Week events.

+ST. ALi opened its first Melbourne Airport venue in April 2019 at Terminal 2 (International Departures).

+In September 2020, ST. ALi partnered with Palace Cinemas to become the new Principal Partner of the Italian Film Festival.

-In January 2022 ST. ALi offered two free rapid antigen tests for COVID-19 with orders over $159.99 as part of a promotional offer during shortages of the tests in Melbourne.
+In January 2022, ST. ALi offered two free rapid antigen tests for COVID-19 with orders over $159.99 as part of a promotional offer during shortages of the tests in Melbourne.
 The company apologised after backlash.